srikumarks/codaholic/_posts/2013-01-30-taming-the-scriptprocessornode.markdown

 function.
 Though the [ScriptProcessorNode] is presented like any other node type by the API, its behaviour differs from the other native nodes in some fundamental ways.
-This post examines some of these differences using a simple chime model as the use case, with some implied suggestions for the [Web Audio API] specification.
+This post examines some of these differences using a simple chime model as the use case, and derives some suggestions for the [Web Audio API] specification.

 <!-- more -->